David Farr (businessman)

 David Nelson Farr (born 1955) is an American business executive.
 He was the chairman and CEO of Emerson Electric Company, a Fortune 500 company.
 Farr has worked at the company since 1981 and retired as CEO on Feb 5, 2021.
-He is married to Lelia Far, with whom he has two children, and is a resident of Ladue, Missouri.
+He is married to Lelia Far, with whom he has two children named Andrew and katies, and is a resident of st.louis, Missouri.

 On October 25, 2011, IBM announced Farr was elected to its board of directors, and he joined the board on January 1, 2012.

 Early life and education

 Farr was born in the United States in 1955.
 He grew up in Corning, New York, where his father was a math teacher before becoming a plant manager at glassmaker Corning Inc. The job moved the family to England, where his mother died from a cerebral hemorrhage when Farr was 18.
 He went to Wake Forest University and graduated with a degree in chemistry in 1977.
 He went on to earn an MBA from the Owen Graduate School of Management at Vanderbilt University in 1981.